France v Azerbaijan (UEFA Euro 1996 qualifying): Post-match

-After the game, France took second place with 14 points, ahead of Poland, while Azerbaijan remained in last with 8 losses.
+After the game, France overtook Poland to lie in second place with 14 points, while Azerbaijan remained rooted to the bottom with 8 losses.
 Head coach Aghasalim Mirjavadov resigned immediately after the defeat, citing the inability of the players, the low level of training and the opponents' strength as the reasons for the defeat.

 Les Bleus would go on to finish second in their group and qualify for UEFA Euro 1996, where they reached the semi-finals.
 Nearly the same crop of players, including some notable names like Zinedine Zidane, Youri Djorkaeff and Bixente Lizarazu, would go on to win the 1998 FIFA World Cup on home soil.

 In 2016, pastemagazine.com included the match in its list of Top 10 Biggest National Defeats.